 Polished and honed natural stone used on floors, walls, shower, backslashes and counter tops.
 All polished and matte porcelain tile used on floors, walls and showers.
 You should also seal any surfaces made with cement and/or grout premix.

 What type of sealer do I need?

 The type of sealer you need depends on: What type of flooring you have, where it is located and if you desire a shine or color enhancement.
-Have one of our professionals show you the options.
+Have one of our staff show you the options.

 What type of cleaner should I use on my sealed surface?